amatheur/TP-3/tests/google-test/README.md

 to the compiler flags instead.

-If you don't want Google Test to use tuple at all, add
+If you don't want Google Test to use tuple Significado all, add

     -DGTEST_HAS_TR1_TUPLE=0